neicnordic/sda-deploy-init/README.md

 #### Generating Configuration

-The LocalEGA configuration is generated in `config` folder, in order to specify a path for the configuration directory use:
+The Federated EGA / SDA configuration is generated in `config` folder, in order to specify a path for the configuration directory use:
 ```
 legainit --config-path <path>